cloudquery/cloudquery/website/pages/docs/recipes/destinations/sqlite.md

     connection_string: ./db.sql
 ```

-Now you can easily explore the data locally with SQLite cli without running any database.
+Now you can easily explore the data locally with SQLite CLI without running any database.